-Recent publications include Hopelessness Freezes Time, a study of earthworks, drawing, Detroit, urban warfare and guerrilla historiography, co-authored with artist Edgar Arceneaux (Kunstmuseum Basel, 2012); and “Earth Beneath Detroit,” an essay for the catalogue Ends of the Earth: Land Art to 1974 (Museum of Contemporary Art, Los Angeles, 2012); “Attitudes and Affects,” on the 1969 exhibition When Attitudes Become Form (CCA Wattis Institute for Contemporary Arts, San Francisco, 2013); "Urban Fragments" in Keith Haring: The Political Line; and "After the Production of Space," forthcoming in Critical Landscapes (UC Press).
+Recent publications include Hopelessness Freezes Time, a study of earthworks, drawing, Detroit, urban warfare and guerrilla historiography, co-authored with artist Edgar Arceneaux (Kunstmuseum Basel, 2012); “Earth Beneath Detroit,” an essay for the catalogue Ends of the Earth: Land Art to 1974 (Museum of Contemporary Art, Los Angeles, 2012); “Attitudes and Affects,” on the 1969 exhibition When Attitudes Become Form (CCA Wattis Institute for Contemporary Arts, San Francisco, 2013); "Urban Fragments" in Keith Haring: The Political Line; and "After the Production of Space," forthcoming in Critical Landscapes: Art, Space, Politics (UC Press 2015).

-Alongside teaching in the department of Curatorial Practice since the program's inception in 2003, he is a member (with Joanna Szupinska) of the curatorial collaboration grupa o.k., and is on the editorial board of The Exhibitionist, a journal of exhibition-making.
+Alongside teaching in the department of Curatorial Practice since the program's inception in 2003, he is a member (with Joanna Szupinska) of the curatorial collaboration grupa o.k., and is Senior Editor of The Exhibitionist, a journal of exhibition-making.

-Recent CCA courses have addressed the history of exhibitions since 1800; earthworks, space and utopia in the United States after 1960; avant-gardist practices in the Soviet Union, Europe, Brazil, and elsewhere; the history and theory of consumer society; and a seminar on Harald Szeemann, total artwork, and exhibition form — along with advising numerous Masters Thesis and the last few years of Thesis Exhibitions at the Wattis Institute for Contemporary Arts.
+His CCA courses have addressed the history of exhibitions since 1800; earthworks, space and utopia in the United States after 1960; avant-gardist practices in the Soviet Union, Europe, Brazil, and elsewhere; the history and theory of consumer society; and a seminar on Harald Szeemann, total artwork, and exhibition form — along with advising numerous Masters Thesis and the last few years of Thesis Exhibitions at the Wattis Institute for Contemporary Arts.